Smatek1001/AI_DnD/Session_Logs/2025/06-Jun/2025-06-05_Warehouse_Vigil_and_Torment.md

 Vaelin then had Lirael investigate the vent shaft (it was viable for her and led into the wall cavity/upwards).
 While she did this, Vaelin undertook a 4-hour elven trance in the crawlspace, completing a long rest (~8:00 AM - 12:00 PM, Midday, Day 7).
 Lirael reported that Miri's gang had fallen asleep in their new cellar during his trance.

-The session concluded with Vaelin, now refreshed, deciding to have Lirael invisibly snoop through the sleeping gang's belongings in their new cellar hideout. [cite: 1625, 1639]
+The session concluded with Vaelin, now refreshed, deciding to have Lirael invisibly snoop through the sleeping gang's belongings in their new cellar hideout.

 ## II.
 Player Character Progression & Status